cicada-lang/cicada-solo/README.md

   [file]  Open REPL or run a file

 Commands:
-  run [file]       Run a file -- support .md or .cic repl [dir]       Run interactive REPL check [library]  Check a library -- by cwd, dir or library.json snapshot [file]  Snapshot a file -- write to <file>.out
+  run [file]       Run a file -- support .md and .cic repl [dir]       Run interactive REPL check [library]  Check a library -- by cwd, dir or library.json snapshot [file]  Snapshot a file -- write to <file>.out